wangywUST/wangywust.github.io/ucmnlp.md

 ### 1. What We Offer:
 - Resources: Full scholarships covering study and living in California, plus access to advanced research facilities.
+- Internships: Support for internships even at the beginniing of Ph.D. study.
 - Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
 - Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.